 Is SNAP Estimate an official government website?

 No. SNAP Estimate is an independent estimate tool.
 It is not a government agency and does not approve, deny, or manage SNAP benefits.
-Your state SNAP office makes the final decision after you apply.
+Your SNAP office makes the final decision after you apply.

 Can this calculator tell me exactly how much SNAP I will get?

 No calculator can guarantee your final benefit amount.
-SNAP Estimate gives a careful estimate based on the information you enter, but your state agency may use additional rules, documents, deductions, and verification before making a final decision.
+SNAP Estimate gives a careful estimate based on the information you enter, but your SNAP agency may use additional rules, documents, deductions, and verification before making a final decision.

 Do I need to enter my Social Security number?